Sourdough Apple Fritter Bread Fall Sourdough Recipe

 The sweet, tart flavor pairs especially well with maple syrup or brown sugar and spices.

-And if you love lots of apple flavor, I use the biggest ones I can find!
+And if you love lots of apple flavor, make sure to use generous sized apples!

 This delicious sourdough based recipe is inspired by a non-sourdough version I made in my book Celebrate with Bread Baking!